 "Beck and Hersey’s cardboard kitchen stand constructed by an up and coming artist stole the show with no detail left without thought ... down to the cheese on toast on the grill and the Fairy liquid bottle at the sink." - EDITD

 The design incorporated many practical solutions, integrating hanging space and shelving into the set.
-Incorporating elements within the design to provide practical solutions to essential needs, such as hidden storage for staff bags, creating tv cladding for the screen showing the show reel or creating a post box for look book distribution ensuring that such provisions did not appear an after thought but part of the overall design.
+Providing practical solutions to essential needs, such as hidden storage for staff bags, creating tv cladding for the screen showing the show reel or creating a post box for look book distribution ensuring that such provisions did not appear an after thought but part of the overall design.